 First off let us say that it is evident that something had to have happened between Gen 1:1 and Gen 1:2.
 In verse1 we see that God created the heaven and the earth.
-Now in verse 2 we see that the earth is without form and void and also under water.
+Now in verse 2 we see that the earth is without form and void, it is also under water.
 Now many will tell you that God created the earth in that condition.
-But when we examine the scriptures we will see that God did not create it that way.
+But when we examine the scriptures, we will see that God did not create it that way.
 Something happened that caused the earth to be without form and void.
 Let us look at some scriptures.

 Isaiah 45:18 (According to this verse God did not create the earth in vain, but to be inhabited)

 Psalm 95:5 (According to this verse God formed the dry land with his hand, therefore when he made it was not without form)

 Now the most logical question is what happened between Gen 1:1 and Gen 1:2 that would have caused the world to be without form and void?
 For the answer we must go to 2 Peter 3:4-7.

 In this passage we see a flood and the common teaching is that it is Noah’s flood from Genesis 6-8.
 But it cannot be that flood when one looks at it very closely.
 Note the following: